Flotomate/product_docs/source/change-management/change-workflow.rst

 Change Workflow
 ***************

-In Flotomate, a Change passes through a series of processes which we call the Change Workflow.
+In Motadata, a Change passes through a series of processes which we call the Change Workflow.
 The processes have been grouped into five stages, and each stage has its own conditions.